-Therapy Options for Gender Dysphoria
+Goals of Treatment for Gender Dysphoria

 The goal of treatment is to deal with the distress that may come with the gender dysphoria rather than trying to alter the individual’s desires to be different.
 Meeting with a psychologist or psychiatrist is the first step in any treatment for gender dysphoria.

 Most treatment approaches offered in early stages are psychological rather than medical or surgical.
 This is because the condition does not continue into adulthood for most children with suspected gender dysphoria.
 Psychological support can offer individuals and their families an opportunity to discuss their thoughts on the child’s behavior and mental struggles.
 The families can give support to their loved while he or she one copes with the emotional toll of the condition without needing to rush into extreme treatments.